Tropes A to E | Tropes F to J | Tropes K to O | Tropes P to T | Tropes U to Z | Main Page

 - Sudden School Uniform: In iHave My Principals, Briggs and Howard have a uniform policy in effect at the start of Act III with no indication that more than a day has passed since Act II.
 And by Act IV it's gone.

-- Suggestive Collision: Happens in "iEnrage Gibby" when Gibby's girlfriend accidentally trips and falls and knocks Freddy down, falling on top of him.
+- Suggestive Collision: Happens in "iEnrage Gibby" when Gibby's girlfriend accidentally trips and falls and knocks Freddie down, falling on top of him.
 Gibby sees the result and gets upset at both of them.

 - Suspiciously Specific Denial: